 The main editing menu looks like the figure below.

-There are many editing tools available in the main menu, I tried some of them, for example, the face tools allow you to slim a face of a portrait photo and makes it more appealing, and enlarge the subject eyes sizes as shown below.
+There are many editing tools available in the main menu, I tried some of them, for example, the face tools allow you to slim a face of a portrait photo and make it more appealing, and enlarge the subject eyes sizes as shown below.

 You can remove objects or people from photos simply by brushing over them.
 PhotoDirector instantly fills spaces using an intelligent algorithm that blends perfectly with the surrounding background.

 There are also templates that contain all the layer components that make up complex images.
-They’re not only an easy way to put together and getting stunning images but also help to show how layers combine to produce photographic effects.
+They’re not only an easy way to put together and get stunning images but also help to show how layers combine to produce photographic effects.

 You can use the slideshow tool to create a slideshow of your imported images, with a range of different effects, ratios and with background music.